The Secretary of State was asked—

 We certainly need more money for schools in my constituency, but does the Minister accept that funding for further education colleges has been the worst hit of all the parts of the education system?
 Will she give my constituents some assurances that there will be more money for Shipley College and Bradford College in the very near future?

+I thank my hon.
+Friend for that question.
 I know the sector faces significant challenges—indeed, we had a Westminster Hall debate on the issue and I think 53 colleagues from across the House contributed to that.
 We are putting in £500 million of disadvantage funding and £127 million of discretionary bursary funding.
 Money has been going in, but I am aware of the fact that although the base rate for 16 to 19-year-olds has been protected, that still leaves the FE sector with challenges.

 Staff at Lewisham College had not received a single pay increase for 10 years, despite rising living costs in London.
 While they were able to secure a pay deal in November, college teaching staff across the country have seen their pay fall 25% in real terms since 2009.
 When will austerity end for our FE teachers and students?